 Jim Archer is Executive Vice-President and COO of his family’s business, Blue Ridge Beverage Company, Inc. He is a retired Major General in the Army Reserve.
 He attended Andrew Lewis High School and earned a degree in Industrial Engineering and Operations Research from Virginia Tech and an MBA from Emory University.

-Kelly Dalaski has been a school counselor at Salem High School for over 10 years.
-She graduated from Elon College in 2000 with a BA double major in Elementary & Special Education and Radford University in 2002 with a MS in Counseling and Human Development.
+Kelly Dalaski is a Career & Professional Development Advisor at Raonoke College.
+She ‘graduated’ from Salem High School with the Class of 2016 after being a school counselor in Salem for 13 years.
+Prior to that, she graduated from Elon College with a Bachelor’s in Elementary & Special Education and Radford University with a Master’s in Counseling and Human Development.
 Kelly is originally from New Jersey but now calls Salem home.

 Jamie Garst – Endowments Chair